-Data collection: Smartphone sensor and logs data collection software (open source Aware digital phenotyping framework) will be customized for our research goals (Android and OS environment).
-Data preparation: Various R and Python packages for data prep.
-Data analysis software for machine learning and other AI modeling: Machine learning packages for Python and RapidMiner server installation on AWS.
-Statistical analysis using: Jamovi open-source R statistical package for R, R software, and SPSS software version 25, will be used to conduct statistical data analyses.
-The statistical significance level will be set to an alpha of 0.05, such that the null hypothesis would be rejected if p < .05.
+Data collection: Smartphone sensor and logs data collection software (open-source Aware digital phenotyping framework) will be customized for our research goals (Android and iOS environment).
+Data preparation: Various R and Python packages for data preparation will be utilized.
+Data will be analyzed using software for machine learning and other AI modeling, for example, machine learning packages for Python and RapidMiner server installation on AWS.
+Statistical analysis will be completed using Jamovi open-source R statistical package for R, R software, and SPSS software version 25.
+The statistical significance level will be set to an alpha of 0.05, such that the null hypothesis will be rejected if p < .05.
 Pearson's correlation analyses will be performed between endocrine parameters and ANS parameters.
-Patients who experienced relapse during the XX-month follow-up period will be part of the experimental group (relapse patients), whereas patients without relapse will be part of the control group.
+Patients who experienced relapse during the XX-month follow-up period will be designated as the experimental group (relapse patients), whereas patients without relapse will be designated as the control group.
 Hypotheses regarding differences in psychological variables, biomarkers, allostatic overload (AO), and digital footprints between relapse patients and control patients will be tested using XXXXX.
-Hierarchical logistic regressions will be used to test the moderation hypotheses regarding the role of the interaction between the HPG axis and the ANS and the MGB in the associations among psychological variables, AO, and relapse.
+Hierarchical logistic regressions will be used to test the moderation hypotheses regarding the role of the HPG axis and the ANS interaction, as well as the MGB, in the associations among psychological variables, AO, and relapse.
 Logistic regression and linear regression analyses will be used to test the mediation hypotheses regarding the role of digital phenotyping in explaining the association between psychological and biological variables and relapse.

 Research tools

-We intend to utilize several research tools, which fall under four broad categories, to measure indicators that we deem to be potentially relevant to important psychological and biological risk factors of relapse.
+We intend to utilize several research tools, which fall under four broad categories, to measure indicators that we deem to be potentially relevant to important psychological and biological risk factors for relapse.
 In addition, a general demographic questionnaire will be administered, which will include questions about participants’ age and gender, as well as contact information for follow-up questionnaires and email addresses to obtain participants’ consent to take part in the study.

-Measuring behavioral indicators that are potentially related to psychological and biological risk factors of relapse
+Measuring behavioral indicators that are potentially related to psychological and biological risk factors for relapse

 Biological factors:

-1) ANS function – ANS function will be assessed through a wearable device worn on participant's wrist recording electrodermal activity (will assess sympathetic nervous system arousal); blood volume pulse (from this measure it is possible to extract inter-beat intervals (IBIs), and in turn, from IBIs it is possible to extract HRV.
-2) Biological markers for stress and HPG – Saliva samples will be collected to test for cortisol, alpha-amylase, testosterone, estrogen, and progesterone.
+1) ANS function – ANS function will be assessed through a wrist-worn wearable device that will record electrodermal activity (i.e., sympathetic nervous system arousal); blood volume pulse [from which it is possible to extract inter-beat intervals (IBIs), and in turn, from IBIs it is possible to extract HRV].
+2) Biological markers for stress and HPG – Saliva samples will be collected to test for levels of cortisol, alpha-amylase, testosterone, estrogen, and progesterone.
 Saliva samples will be analyzed in the endocrine laboratory of the Rambam health care campus.
-3) gut microbiota
+3) Gut microbiota

 Psychological factors: